 Despite the cons I have stated above I want to say that this is a great product which can make such a difference for your skin, especially if you have the skin concerns I have covered in this post.
 I think oily & acne prone skin types will benefit the most.
 The benefits outweigh the cons which can very easily be fixed.
 It’s an effective product at an ubeatable price, so I recommend it and I will keep repurchasing it.

-Have you tried Niacinamide 10% + Zinc 1% or other products from The Ordinary?
-How did they work for your skin? 🙂
+Did you find my review on the The Ordinary Niacinamide and Zinc serum helpful?
+Have you tried other products from The Ordinary?
+How did they work for your skin?

 Hi and welcome to Kbeauty Notes! :)